dendronhq/dendron-site/vault/dendron.topic.publishingv2.github.md

 id: 877f4347-f013-43ba-aec4-87412b2e1bec
 title: Github
 desc: ''
-updated: 1610680996663
+updated: 1610687706858
 created: 1608770937168
 ---
 This guide describes publishing to github using github actions

 ## Pre-requisite

-- we assume that you already have your workspace under version control.
+- we assume that you already have your workspace under version control and a repository on github

 ## Setup